 In this four-week workshop, you'll work with JS Breukelaar to create characters, structures, and settings that defy convention and push you into unfamiliar—and daring—territory.

-Your Instructor: JS Breukelaar, author of 'American Monster'
+Your Instructor: JS Breukelaar, author of 'American Monster' and 'Aletheia'

 Where: Online — Available everywhere!